aryonp/unifi/README.md

 # Ubiquiti Unifi System Installation Automator

 ease my works using Ubiquiti Unifi products on Debian/Ubuntu based server.
-It will install the newest Unifi Controller together with Unifi Video 3.10.2 (Not available on ODROID version)
+It will install the newest Unifi Controller only since VoIP and Video has been deprecated lately.

 ## Requirements